-If you want to train as a teacher of three to seven-year-olds, this National College of Teaching and Leadership (NCTL)-accredited PGCE Early Years partnership between London Met and our partnership schools is an exciting opportunity to launch your teaching career.
+If you want to train as a teacher of three to seven-year-olds, this Teaching Regulation Agency (TRA)-accredited PGCE Early Years partnership between London Met and our partnership schools is an exciting opportunity to launch your teaching career.
 With both a diverse staff and student population, this is the ideal setting if you want to teach in multicultural urban environments.

 Attendees of our PGCE Early Years courses attain high results, with 95% achieving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with their placement schools.

-This NCTL-accredited PGCE Early Years course at London Met and its partnership schools prepares you to teach three to seven-year-olds (Key Stage 1) and leads to Qualified Teacher Status.
+This Teaching Regulation Agency (TRA)-accredited PGCE Early Years course at London Met and its partnership schools prepares you to teach three to seven-year-olds (Key Stage 1) and leads to Qualified Teacher Status.

 The course consists of theoretical study at London Met and with two practical school placements of 11 and 13 weeks.
 We’ll extend your knowledge, develop your classroom practice and help you examine the underlying principles and values that inform current debates around educational issues.

 At London Met, you’ll learn about teaching in urban, multicultural and multilingual schools and will address language, diversity and equality across the curriculum.
 Training within the framework and principles of the United Nations Convention on the Rights of the Child (UNCRC) and the unique London context, you’ll be well equipped to help maximise every child's’ development.

 Your school placements will be supported by school-based mentors and university-linked tutors.
 The tutors will also deliver your university sessions, ensuring you have a continuity of support during the PGCE.

 Successfully complete the course to become a teacher of the highest quality.
 One who is reflective, creative, imaginative and responsive to all children’s needs.
 Our thorough approach means this course highly rated by Ofsted: